Abyssaledge/Extensible-Object-Detection-Evaluator/README.md

-# A simple and flexible object detection evaluator in COCO style
+# A simple and extensible object detection evaluator in COCO style

 ## Features
 - Extensible user interfaces to deal with different data formats.